roboscienceorg/book/source/Introduction/whatisrobot.rst

    :width:  90%
    :align: center

-   Robots design to replace human effort.  a) Repliee Q2 - developed by Osaka University and manufactured by
+   Robots design to replace human effort.  a) :index:`Repliee` Q2 - developed by Osaka University and manufactured by
    Kokoro Company Ltd. [Repliee]_ .  b) The NASA ATHLETE rover as it climbs to the top of a hill.
 [ATHLETE]_